Coherence Attacks and Countermeasures in Interposer-Based Systems: Evaluation

-\textbf{Security Testing:} In order to test the system's ability to counter the threats discussed in Sec.~\ref{Threat Model}, we injected malicious cache coherence messages at the network interface of cores to cover each of the above threats.
-We verified that in each case a machine check exception was thrown and no malicious packets were allowed into the interposer's NoC before the system was halted.
+To test the system's ability to counter the discussed threats, we inject tailored, malicious coherence messages at the network interface of cores.
+We verify that, for masquerading, modification, and diversion, a respective check exception is thrown and no malicious packets enter the interposer NoC before the system halts.
+For passive reading, recall the \GS\ demonstration in Sec.~\ref{sec:getx_spy}.